Intermittent Private Information Retrieval with Application to Location Privacy: Problem formulation

-We basically follow \cite{Sun2017capacity} to introduce the setting of intermittent private information retrieval with multiple servers accompanying with correlation between requests.
+We follow the terminology in \cite{Sun2017capacity} to introduce the setting of intermittent private information retrieval with multiple servers accompanying with the correlation between requests over time.

-As in the classical setting, there are $N$ servers and $K$ messages $W_1,\ldots,W_K$ in the system and each of the servers stores a replica of all $K$ messages.
-Assume that $K$ messages are mutually independent and each of the messages consists of $L$ independent bits that uniformly take values in the binary alphabet $\{0,1\}$.
+We assume that there are $N$ servers and $K$ \emph{time-varying} messages in the system.
+At each discrete time $t$, the messages $W_{1,t},\ldots,W_{K,t}$ are generated independently by $K$ information sources.
+At time $t$, each of the servers stores a replica of all $K$ updated messages $W_{1,t},\ldots,W_{K,t}$.
+We slightly abuse the notations by dropping the time index $t$ from $W_{i,t}$ for notational simplicity, and the underlying time index $t$ will be clear in the context.
+Assume that $K$ messages (at each time) are mutually independent and each of the messages consists of $L$ independent bits that uniformly take values in the binary alphabet $\{0,1\}$.